 I always go with my super simple roast turkey that I walked you through and held your hand with just the other day. if you need to check it out to tame those turkey nerves of yours again, do so.
 I'll be here waiting for ya.

 But besides all of that hustle of the holiday, there's all a whole lot of LEFTOVERS to figure out too!

-Oh my goodness do I love a good holiday leftover meal.
-And I did promise y’all a few days ago that I’d be sharing some of my best thanksgiving turkey leftover ideas with y’all and so today I am fulfilling that promise with one of the best leftover turkey ideas of all time.
+Oh my goodness do I love a good holiday leftover meal (like my fav Christmas ham and cheese hot pocket leftovers!).
+And I did promise y'all a few days ago that I'd be sharing some of my best thanksgiving turkey leftover ideas with y'all and so today I am fulfilling that promise with one of the best leftover turkey ideas of all time.